Andy Heck: Chicago Bears

-Heck signed with the Chicago Bears on February 23, 1994 for $10 million over four years.
-After five seasons, Heck was released in June 1999.
+Heck signed with the Chicago Bears on February 23, 1994, for $10 million over four years.
+Heck played in the NFL playoffs for the first time in 1994, helping Chicago upset division-rival Minnesota before losing to the eventual Super Bowl champion San Francisco 49ers in the NFC Divisional Round.

+After playing five seasons with the Bears, Heck was released in June 1999.

 Washington Redskins

-Heck signed with the Washington Redskins in 1999.
-He played two seasons with the Redskins.
+Heck signed with the Washington Redskins in 1999, and played his final two seasons in the NFL there.
+In 1999, Heck helped Washington win their first NFC Eastern Division title since 1991.

 Coaching career

-Early Jobs
+Early jobs

 Heck moved into coaching and spent three years at the University of Virginia in Charlottesville, starting with two years as a graduate assistant.

 Jacksonville Jaguars

 Heck was hired as the Jacksonville Jaguars assistant offensive line coach in 2004.
 In 2006, he was promoted to offensive line coach.

 Kansas City Chiefs

 Heck was hired by the Kansas City Chiefs in 2013 as their offensive line coach.
-In 2019, he won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31-20 in Super Bowl LIV.
-In 2022, Heck won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.
+In 2019, he won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
+In 2022, Heck won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+In 2023, he won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.